Jegaco/easy-password-generator/README.md

 ## Description
 ## Challenge 03 JavaScript Password Generator
-In this project the task was to modify the starter code that was given and create am application that allows employees/users to generate a randomized password based on criteria they have selected.
+In this project the task was to modify the starter code that was given and create an application that allows employees/users to generate a randomized password based on criteria they have selected.
 This app will run in the browser and alert the user with prompts for the password criteria when the "Generate a Password" is clicked.

 ## Challenges